+During 2024, we made collateral payments of \$712 million related to derivative contracts, net of receipts.
 During 2023, we received return of collateral posted of \$880 million related to derivative contracts, net of payments.
-During 2022, we made collateral payments of \$2.3 billion related to derivative contracts, net of receipts.
 See Note 9 to the consolidated financial statements for additional information.